 Setting up your incubator

 Once your incubator has been disinfected, it’s time to get it set up.
 Never start your incubator and immediately set eggs.
-It’s not like cooking a frozen pizza in an oven that hasn’t bee preheated yet!
+It’s not like cooking a frozen pizza in an oven that hasn’t been preheated yet!
 You want to make sure each of the fundamentals of incubating a chicken egg is spot on.
 Don’t cut corners here – doing so can result in dead embryos.
 If your temperature is over a few degrees, your eggs will die and you’ll be in for a sad time.
 If it’s too low, it can impact development negatively.
 If the humidity is wrong, again, you can have chicks that don’t develop or hatch properly.
-Sad times all around.

 48 hours before you begin incubating your chicken eggs, set up the incubator and get all of its vital measurements stabilized.
 You’ll want to see that the temperature and humidity are stable for at least 12 hours before setting eggs.
 As a reminder, you will want these two readings to be perfect: